oroinc/documentation/crm/book/data_api.rst

 HTTP Methods Available in Oro API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The primary or most-commonly-used HTTP methods are POST, GET, PUT, PATCH, and DELETE.
+The primary or most commonly-used HTTP methods are POST, GET, PUT, PATCH, and DELETE.
 These correspond to create, read, update, and delete (or CRUD) operations, respectively.
 There are a number of other methods, too, but they are utilized less frequently.

 Below is a table summarizing HTTP methods available in Oro API and their return values in combination with the resource URIs: